kolypto/learning-and-playground/nats/README.md

 * HeadersOnly: ignore payload, only send headers

 Consumer acknowledgements:
+with "explicit" ACK, more than one kind of acknowledgment can be used:

-* ack: message processed
+* `Ack`: message processed
+* `AckSync`: send ACK, and also require that the server confirms the reception of this ACK
-* nack: failed, but retry
+* `Nack`: failed, but retry.
+  Indicates that the client app is temporarily unable to process it.
-* term: failed, do not retry (message invalid, permanent failure)
+* `Term`: failed, do not retry (message invalid, permanent failure).
+  Indicates that the client will not be able to process it.
-* inProgress: more time is needed
+* `InProgress`: more time is needed

-Example:
+Note that when a message is delivered to a subscriber/consumer, a timer starts.
+If the message is still not acked in `AckWait` time, it will be redelivered.
+`InProgress` resets this timer. `MaxDeliver` controls max number of delivery retries.

+Example with CLI:

 ```console
 $ nats stream add ORDERS --storage file --subjects "ORDERS.*" --ack \